deltatraced/delta-trace/lan/entries/monthly/2025/Mn 09 007 Dust.md

 # 1 Purpose

-The buzz of all the little things to do but get de-prioritized.
-This noise can accumulate and deserves respect and direct confrontation!
+Accumulating de-prioritized items deserve a time of their own and direct engagement!

 # 2 Tasks